In this FDD Talk post, you’ll learn the following:

-- Your sales will be affected by your own operational ability, which may include your experience with managing a business, your capital and financing (including working capital), continual training of you and your staff, customer service orientation, product quality, your business plan, and the use of experts (for example, an accountant) to assist in your business plan.
+- Your sales will be affected by your own operational ability, which may include your experience with managing a business, your capital and financing (including working capital), continual training of you and your employees, customer service orientation, product quality, your business plan, and the use of experts (for example, an accountant) to assist in your business plan.

-- Your sales may be affected by Restaurant location and site criteria, including traffic count and which side of the street your Restaurant is located, local household income, residential and/or daytime populations, ease of ingress and egress, seating, parking, the physical condition of your Restaurant, the size of your site, and the visibility of your exterior sign(s).
+- Your sales may be affected by Restaurant location and site criteria, including traffic count and which side of the street your Restaurant is located on, local household income, residential and/or daytime populations, ease of ingress and egress, seating, parking, the physical condition of your Restaurant, the size of your site, and the visibility of your exterior sign(s).

 - Additionally, many of the Restaurants included in the sales figures are freestanding Restaurants or located at the end of a strip center, and if your Restaurant is not, your sales could be substantially lower than the figures in the chart.